GOTAM672/GSoC-Gnome-Proposal/README.md

 documentation, and I always ensure that my code is well-documented.
 Overall, I believe that my skills, experience, passion, and commitment make me the right person to work on this project.

+## How do you plan to achieve the completion of your project?

+We have approx 12 weeks or even more to achieve the goal and have 5 panels to merge or implement it into the system panel.
+The plan is to first study the <b>Accessibility panel</b> for inspiration to make a minimalistic system panel.

+I’ll give approx 2 weeks for attaching each panel as a page to the system panel. <b>Within these 2 weeks, I’ll work on eliminating any errors, and wrong coding standards and updating the UI with the help of my mentors and extensive use of documentation.</b> After successfully attaching of page, I will delete that panel from the panel list.

+Also, take feedback from my mentors and design team members for any modification apart from mockups.